-Re: Friends Of Merrymeeting Bay Petition To Modify Water Quality Certifications Of Dams On The Androscoggin Rivers
+Re: Friends Of Merrymeeting Bay Petition To Modify Water Quality Certifications Of Dams On The Kennebec and Androscoggin Rivers

-Dear Chairman Scott and members of the Board:
+Dear Chairman Scott and Members of the Board:

-On behalf of Friends of Merrymeeting Bay (hereinafter referred to as "FOMB"), I write this to oppose the requests of various dam operators to dismiss FOMB's September 29, 2005 petition to modify water quality certifications of certain dams on the Androscoggin River (hereinafter referred to as "the Petition").
-FOMB respectfully requests that the Board enter this letter and the underlying evidence cited in the Petition into the record.
+On behalf of Friends of Merrymeeting Bay (hereinafter referred to as "FOMB"), I write this letter to oppose the requests of various dam operators to dismiss FOMB's September 29, 2006 petition to modify water quality certifications of certain dams on the Kennebec and Androscoggin Rivers (hereinafter referred to as "the Petition").
+FOMB respectfully requests that the Board consider this letter in proceedings relating to each river system.